 Gluten free people have a varying degree of sensitivity to gluten.
 Some people can’t tolerate any gluten, and others can handle trace amounts.
 You need to know where you fall on this spectrum and determine if a pizza restaurant is taking the right precautions to prevent you from getting sick.

-Here are the Top 6 questions you need to ask when you want gluten free pizza at your local restaurant:
+6 questions you need to ask before you order that gluten free pizza:

-- Do you purchase gluten free crusts from a dedicated gluten free distributor, or do you make them in house?
+- Did they purchase gluten free crusts from a dedicated gluten free distributor, or do they make them in-house?
 If they are purchased, are they stored bagged, away from regular pizza crusts?
-If they are made in house, how do you store the dough?
+If they are made in house, how do they store the dough?

-- Do you prepare your gluten free pizzas in a separate area of the kitchen, away from where they make regular pizzas?
+- Do they prepare your gluten free pizzas in a separate area of the kitchen, away from where they make regular pizzas?
 If not, is the area cleaned, and or a liner put down to prevent cross-contamination?

-- Does your cook change his gloves and apron before working on a gluten free pizza order?
+- Does the cook change gloves and apron before working on a gluten free pizza order?

-- Do you use a sterilized separate pan to cook the gluten free pizza on?
+- Do they use a sterilized separate pan to cook the gluten free pizza on?
 Many restaurants use mesh sheets.
 These don’t work very well to prevent cross-contamination because regular flour can go up through the holes and into the gluten free pizza.
 If they don’t use a pan under your pizza, it will get cross-contaminated just laying on the oven shelf.

-- Do you use a separate cutter and paddle for gluten free pizzas?
+- Do they use a separate cutter and paddle for gluten free pizzas?

 - When the pizza comes out of the oven, does it go on the hotline to await being delivered?
 If so, is the gluten free pizza boxed to prevent it from coming into contact with gluten?